This page is updated prior to all primary and general elections. The next update will take place in 2024.

 *Please note that a ballot received via the internet must still be returned by hand, by mail, or dropped at a ballot drop off box.

-You must mail your voted ballot back to your local board of elections office, or hand deliver your voted ballot to your local board of elections office, an early voting center, or an election-day voting center.
+You must mail your voted ballot back to your local board of elections office, or hand deliver your voted ballot to your local board of elections office, an early voting center, or an election-day polling place.
 In addition, you may drop off completed mail-in ballots in an Official Ballot Drop Box.
 Voters can drop off mail-in ballots as soon as the drop-off boxes are available until 8:00 pm on Election Day.
 The locations where those boxes will be available for use are listed here.

-If you hand deliver your ballot, you must deliver it to your local board of elections, an election day polling place, or a ballot drop-off box by 8:00 p.m. on election day, November 8, 2022.
+If you hand deliver your ballot, you must deliver it to your local board of elections, an election day polling place, or a ballot drop-off box by 8:00 p.m. on election day, November 5, 2024.

-If you mail your ballot, the envelope must be postmarked on or before election day, November 8, 2022.
+If you mail your ballot, the envelope must be postmarked on or before election day, November 5, 2024.

 For detailed instructions on how to complete and return an absentee or mail-in ballot, go to the State Board of Elections website.